NOAA Bonaire 2008 Explorers

 Scripps Institution of Oceanography

-Dr Dale Stokes is a research associate in the Marine Physical Laboratory (MPL) at the Scripps Institution of Oceanography.
-He has participated in over 16 research cruises studying the pelagic and benthic physical environment around the world, from a variety of different research vessels including the research platform FLIP, and the submersibles Alvin, Seacliff, Turtle and Delta and the ROV's Scorpio, ATV, and Tiburon.
-He has spent 4 seasons in Antarctica with the National Science Foundation, Office of Polar Programs and 3 in the Arctic with the NASA Haughton Impact Crater project.
+Dr. Dale Stokes is a research associate in the Marine Physical Laboratory (MPL) at the Scripps Institution of Oceanography.
+He has participated in over 16 research cruises studying the pelagic and benthic physical environment around the world from a variety of different research vessels, including the research platform FLIP, and the submersibles Alvin, Seacliff, Turtle, and Delta and the ROVs Scorpio, ATV, and Tiburon.
+He has spent four seasons in Antarctica with the National Science Foundation, Office of Polar Programs, and three in the Arctic with the NASA Haughton Impact Crater project.
 An experienced diver, he has made hundreds of research dives under the polar ice, inside caves, deep trimix dives, and from the Aquarius saturation habitat.
-His interests include coupling between the physical environment and the biological community, the transport of gases between the atmosphere and upper ocean and the design and fabrication of new oceanographic instrumentation.
+His interests include coupling between the physical environment and the biological community, the transport of gases between the atmosphere and upper ocean, and the design and fabrication of new oceanographic instrumentation.
 Some of the instruments used in the Bonaire project were fabricated in his lab at MPL.

 Project Co-Principal Investigator